-The Employment Law Division has identified two areas where it believes its Deputies can provide preventative training.
-The division is training workers compensation adjusters in DHRD and DOE in case presentation before the Disability and Compensation Division of the Department of Labor.
-One training session has already been conducted and another training is scheduled.
-The division has supported DHRD in conducting ADA training for all departments in conjunction with the Disability and Communication Access Board.
-Finally, the division has a standing offer to a number of departments to assist in training/advising employees assigned to do personnel investigations.
+We have identified two areas where we believe we can provide preventative training.
+One is to train workers compensation adjusters in DHRD and DOE in case presentation before the Disability and Compensation Division of the Department of Labor.
+We have already conducted one training session and have another one scheduled.
+Two, we have supported DHRD in conducting ADA training for all departments in conjunction with the Disability and Communication Access Board.
+Finally, we have a standing offer to a number of departments to assist in training/advising employees assigned to do personnel investigations.